Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/run-the-flow.md

     !!! note

-        You can stop the flow at any point during the execution and restart it by clicking the **Run** icon again.
+        You can stop the flow at any point during the execution and restart it by clicking the **Run flow** icon again.